 Wipe with a soft dry cloth when steam accumulates inside or around the outside of the oven door.
 During cooking, especially under high humidity conditions, steam is given off from the food.
 (Some steam will condense on cooler surfaces, such as the oven door.
-This is water or in a dishwasher.
+This is normal.)